 A busy week in Y6 and you have all worked so hard.
 I am very proud of you.

-In Book Club this week we have read with an adult and changed our books.
-We have also enjoyed our class story.
+In Book Club this week we have read with an adult and now have a comprehension question to complete.
+We have also sat a reading assessment using three different types of text.